Hypergonadotropic hypogonadism: Males

-During birth and early infancy, HH in males can present as normal male phenotype with or without cryptorchidism, complex genital anomaly, or normal female phenotype.
+During birth and early infancy, HH in males can present as a normal male phenotype with or without cryptorchidism, complex genital anomaly, or normal female phenotype.
 Children often have small or non-palpable testes and this can present with or without genital anomaly.
-As individuals progress onto adolescence, they may experience absent or delayed puberty or puberty that starts but fails to progress.
+As individuals progress into adolescence, they may experience absent or delayed puberty or puberty that starts but fails to progress.
 Adult males with HH may exhibit gynecomastia, erectile dysfunction, reduced testicular volume (absence of testicular enlargement during puberty), abnormal testicular texture and consistency, small stature, decreased libido and sexual activity, infertility due to low (oligospermia) or no (azoospermia) sperm count, loss of body hair, loss of muscle mass, hot flashes, psychological disturbances and poor sleep pattern.

 Females

 Females may present with low levels of estrogen and abnormal menstruation.
 Individuals with Turner syndrome may have short stature, dysmorphic features, gonadal dysgenesis, and delayed puberty.
-Other signs and symptoms associated with HH consist of intellectual disability or learning difficulties and delayed puberty including amenorrhea and absent breast and pubic hair development.
+Other signs and symptoms associated with HH consist of intellectual disability or learning difficulties and delayed puberty, including amenorrhea and absent breast and pubic hair development.

 Other complications that can arise include anxiety and depression, osteoporosis and relationship problems.